Welcome to the Department of Oregon

 Once a Marine, Always a Marine: This truism was adopted as the official motto of the Marine Corps League.
 The origin of the statement is credited to a gung-ho Marine Corps Master Sergeant, Paul Woyshner.
 During a barroom argument he shouted, "Once a Marine, always a Marine!"
 MSgt.
 Woyshner was right.
 Once the title "U.S. Marine" has been earned, it is retained.
 There are no ex-Marines or former-Marines.
 There are (1) active duty Marines, (2) retired Marines, (3) reserve Marines, and (4) Marine veterans.
 Nonetheless, once one has earned the title, he remains a Marine for life.

-Find a Detachment of the Marine Corps League in your area.
-Join the Marine Corps League and get involved.
+Find a Detachment of the Marine Corps League in Oregon.
+Join the Marine Corps League and began associating with Marines living in your community.
+Get involved.
 Oohrah!